KPMG: 79% of chip industry expects profits to grow in 2021 amid shortage

 Additionally, nationalist technology and trade policies — particularly by the U.S. and China — may add cost pressure and supply chain complexity.
 Governments have grown increasingly protective of homegrown intellectual property, especially as it relates to sensitive technology sectors such as 5G and others.
 With growing frequency, export controls and sanctions are tools to restrict foreign access to advanced hardware, software, and technical data.
 These controls present significant compliance and operational challenges, and effective management is key to maintaining a market edge, KPMG said.

 The pandemic has accelerated the digital transformation in many industries but slowed progress in others.
-At the same time, it forced many manufacturers and suppliers to update their systems and operating models to accommodate remote workforces and the need to become more efficient and cost-effective overnight.
+At the same time, it forced many manufacturers and suppliers to update their systems and operating models to accommodate remote workforces and become more efficient and cost-effective.

 KPMG said companies should be fully aware of the practices of suppliers, producers, vendors, and partners across the entirety of their supply chain to ensure they meet various compliance requirements.